caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 ##### `public removePartialSig`

 Removes all sigs for an input unless a pubkey is specified.
 Validates that the input exists.
 When providing a pubkey, this validates that a sig for the pubkey exists.

+##### `public setProprietaryValue`

+Sets values on the proprietary keytype for a global, input, or output map.
+BIP 174 allows for proprietary values to be set on all maps with the keytype `0xFC`.
+This method sets byte data to key values defined by the args.

+Args:

+- `mapSelector` selects which map to set the proprietary value.
+If this value is not `"global"`, then a tuple must be provided with `"inputs"` or `"outputs"` as the first element and the index `number` on the second element representing which input or output map to set the value to.
+An example looks like `["inputs", 0]`.
+If the map name doesn't match, the values will be set to the global map.
+If the index is missing on `"inputs"` or `"outputs"`, then it will throw.
+- `identifier` should be the bytes identifier for the set of proprietary keytypes.
+- `subkeyType` accepts bytes proprietary keytype.
+- `subkeyData` accepts bytes proprietary keydata.
+- `valueData` accepts bytes which will be written as the proprietary value.

+From the provided args, a key with the following format will be generated: `0xFC<compact uint identifier length><bytes identifier><bytes subtype><bytes subkeydata>`

 ##### `static PsbtV2.FromV0`